Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/e/ecCodes/README.md

     but the CMake process doesn't seem to look for those.
 We can't find a trace of those packages in the documentation, in``CMakeLists.txt`` or in the CMake cache after the configure step.

+  * Switched to installing libraries in lib rather than lib64 for consistency with most other installs in the LUMI software stack.